hxr6344/IGME230/230-project-1-content.md

 ###Sounds
 Sound - Ambient

-Scoring Sound -
+Death Sound - Fizzling

-Death Sound -
+Bomb Detonated Sound - Water splash

-Eating Sound -
+Eating Sound - Crackle of a Fire

 Background Sound -

 ## VI.
 Gameplay
 ### Mechanics

 What specific choices can the player make and what can they do?
+You can chose to eat an enemy by
 Here are some compilations of game mechanics you might find helpful:

     squidi.net/three/